netdata/netdata/collectors/ebpf.plugin/README.md

 </figure>

 <a id="data-collection"> </a>

 ## How Netdata collects data using probes and tracepoints

-Netdata uses the following two features from the Linux kernel to run eBPF programs:
+Netdata uses the following features from the Linux kernel to run eBPF programs:

+-   Tracepoints are hooks to call specific functions.
+Tracepoints are more stable than `kprobes` and are preferred when both options are available.
+-   Trampolines are bridges between kernel functions, and BPF programs.
+Netdata uses them by default whenever available.
 -   Kprobes and return probes (`kretprobe`): Probes can insert virtually into any kernel instruction.
 When eBPF runs in `entry` mode, it attaches only `kprobes` for internal functions monitoring calls and some arguments every time a function is called.
 The user can also change configuration to use [`return`](#global) mode, and this will allow users to monitor return from these functions and detect possible failures.
-- Tracepoints are hooks to call specific functions.
-Tracepoints are more stable than `kprobes` and are preferred when both options are available.
-- Trampolines are bridges between kernel functions, and BPF programs.
-When available `netdata` used it by default.

 In each case, wherever a normal kprobe, kretprobe, or tracepoint would have run its hook function, an eBPF program is run instead, performing various collection logic before letting the kernel continue its normal control flow.

 There are more methods to trigger eBPF programs, such as uprobes, but currently are not supported.